University of Michigan AI Services: AI and Sustainability

 For comparison, according to the U.S. Energy Information Administration, the average U.S. household consumes about 10,500 kilowatt hours every year (source).

-That means U-M is able to provide a suite of first-of-their-kind AI tools for all of our students, faculty, researchers, and staff for the energy equivalent of a little more than three average U.S. homes per year.
+That means U-M is able to provide a suite of first-of-their-kind AI tools for all of our students, faculty, researchers, and staff for the energy equivalent of a little more than two average U.S. homes per year.

 Encouraging Responsible Use of AI